 U3A is for everyone in their third age, regardless of background, educational achievement, race, religion or political persuasion, so come along and see what we have to offer.
 The U3A motto is "Learn, laugh, live".
 We try to live up to it!

-Membership is open to anyone who is no longer in full time employment.
-This means that most are over 50 years but there is no minimum age.
+Everyone who is no longer in full-time employment can join U3A.
+In practice this means most are over 50 but there are no age restrictions.

-Once you are a member you are entitled to attend the monthly meetings and receive the national magazine, “Third Age Matters”, published 5 times per year, which has news from around the country and details of online and residential courses.
+You will receive also a copy of the national magazine, “Third Age Matters”, published 5 times per year, which has news from around the country and details of online and residential courses.